byudevelopers/CheetCode/LOG.md

 Garrett (Stash): Implement spaced repetition (ts-frs).

 Aaron & Alison: Make landing page for un-authenticated people.
 Figuring out the protected routes.

+11/13:

+Orion: Update the dataset.csv and corresponding table and code in endpoints

+Aaron & Alison: Setup up the practice page so that user can record their confidence level and get another card.

+Garrett: Refactor practice & dashboard routes.